 These are developments to meet identified local housing needs on small sites adjoining a development framework boundary.

-Rural Exception sites should provide 100% affordable housing but a small element of market housing may be permitted where it can be demonstrated it is required to enable the scheme to be developed.
+Rural Exception sites should provide 100% affordable housing.
+A small amount of market housing may be permitted to enable the scheme to be developed.

-All affordable homes built on a Rural Exception Site will have a local lettings policy to ensure the homes are offered to local people in the first instance.
-[Policy H/10: Rural Exception Site Affordable Housing]
+All affordable homes built on a Rural Exception Site will have a local lettings policy.
+This is to ensure the homes are offered to local people in the first instance [Policy H/10: Rural Exception Site Affordable Housing]

 A Registered Provider is the name given to all social housing providers (as defined in Section 80 of the Housing and Regeneration Act 2008).

-The Homes & Community Agency, as regulator, maintains a statutory register of all social housing providers.
+Homes England, as regulator, maintains a statutory register of all social housing providers.

-Most not for profit Registered Providers are commonly known as housing associations and alongside the District Council provide the majority of affordable homes in the District.
+Most not-for-profit Registered Providers are commonly known as housing associations.
+Alongside the District Council, provide the majority of affordable homes in the District.

 There are currently 28 Registered Providers who own and manage affordable housing in the District, with an estimated 3,200 rented homes and 940 shared ownership homes.

-We have retained our housing stock and currently owns and manages just over 5,200 rented homes and 460 leasehold/equity share homes.
+We have retained our housing stock and currently own and manage over 5,200 rented homes and 460 leasehold/equity share homes.

 We seek to provide a ‘basket of options’ to meet the varying needs of those looking for affordable housing.

-We acknowledge the need to provide choices to those pushed out of the private market across the spectrum from those requiring social rented homes to those aspiring to own their own home.
+We recognise the need to provide choices to those pushed out of the private market.
+From those requiring social rented homes to those aspiring to own their own home.

 Affordable housing can be split into two categories:

-The term low cost home ownership is used to collectively describe a variety of schemes that are aimed at helping those that cannot afford to buy a home on the open market.
+'Low-cost' home ownership describes a variety of schemes aimed at helping those that cannot afford to buy a home.
 These fall within the definition of Intermediate housing.

-On all new developments that provide an affordable housing contribution, the Council seeks to achieve 70% rented and 30% intermediate.
+On all new developments that provide an affordable housing contribution, we seek to achieve 70% rented and 30% intermediate.
 Each scheme is looked at on an individual basis and the tenure mix flexed where viability is an issue or local circumstances dictate a different mix.

 The ‘Ladder of Affordability – weekly housing costs’ provides further details on who can afford what in terms of housing.

-Social rented housing is owned by local authorities and Registered Providers, for which guideline target rents are determined through the national rent regime.
+Social rented housing is owned by local authorities and Registered Providers.
+The guideline target rents are determined through the national rent regime.

-The rent is calculated using a set formula that takes into account the value of the property, the average earnings in the area and the number of bedrooms.
+The rent is calculated using a set formula.
+This takes into account the value of the property, the average earnings in the area and the number of bedrooms.

-Social Rented properties are the most affordable tenure type, typically around 60% of an open market rent.
+Social Rented properties are the most affordable tenure type.
+Typically they're around 60% of an open market rent.
 Housing Benefit is available to qualifying households where they are unable to pay their Social Rent.

-Social Rented properties are allocated through the Sub Regional Choice Based Lettings Scheme known as Home-Link and applicants have to be registered on the Housing Register.
+Social Rented properties are allocated through the Sub Regional Choice Based Lettings Scheme.
+This is known as Home-Link and applicants have to be registered on the Housing Register.